Logiqx/gps-guides/devices/locosys/gt-11/README.md

 ## Locosys GT-11

-Details about the GT-11 can no longer be found on the Locosys website.
+The GT-11 was released by Locosys in 2006 but details are no longer on their website.

+It was the original benchmark for quality 1 Hz logging at an affordable price!

+In addition to the positional data (latitude and longitude) it recorded Doppler speed, COG, HDOP and satellite counts.

+It was also sold as NAVI GPS by NAVMAN and the [Amaryllo Trip Tracker](https://www.amaryllo.com/almooj/sports-products/amaryllo-trip-tracker-gps-sports-device-7.html) by Amaryllo.

 You can find some details about it in my [feature comparison](../../feature-comparison.pdf), last updated in Jul 2010.

-This device was the original benchmark for quality 1 Hz logging at an affordable price!

-In addition to the positional data (latitude and longitude) it recorded Doppler speed, COG, HDOP and satellite counts.